learn-co-curriculum/phase-0-pac-1-js-data-types/README.md

 //=> "string"
 ```

-Any variable declared but not defined will be `undefined` until a value is assigned.
+Any variable declared but not defined will be `undefined` until a value is
+assigned.

 ### Symbols

-Symbols are a relatively new data type (introduced in ES2015) that's primarily used as an alternative way to add properties to objects.
-Don't worry about symbols for now.
+Symbols are a relatively new data type (introduced in ES2015) that's primarily
+used as an alternative way to add properties to objects.
+Don't worry about
+symbols for now.

 ### Primitive Types

-Six of the seven JavaScript data types — everything except object — are **primitive**.
-All this means is that they represent _single_ values, such as `7` or `"hello"` or `false`, instead of a collection of values.
+Six of the seven JavaScript data types &mdash; everything except object &mdash;
+are **primitive**.
+All this means is that they represent _single_ values, such
+as `7` or `"hello"` or `false`, instead of a collection of values.

 ## How Different JavaScript Data Types Interact

-Every programming language has its own rules governing the ways in which we can operate on data of a given type.
-For example, it's rather uncontroversial that numbers can be subtracted from other numbers...
+Every programming language has its own rules governing the ways in which we can
+operate on data of a given type.
+For example, it's rather uncontroversial that
+numbers can be subtracted from other numbers...

 ```js
 3 - 2;